Kulsoom-ri/US_senate_simulation/README.md

    - previous_action – Summary of prior legislative actions related to the bil

 ### Data Wrangling
-**Missing variables:** The bipartisan index for the senate majority and minority leaders was missing.
-Nebraska and Maine had different PVI scores for their different electoral seats (the average was taken).
-Any missing biographical and electoral data in the CQ Press Congress Collection was manually filled by verifying through news reports.
+**Handling Missing variables:** The Bipartisan Index was unavailable for the Senate Majority and Minority Leaders.
+These values were left missing rather than imputed.
+Nebraska and Maine report different Cook Partisan Voting Index (PVI) scores for their respective congressional districts.
+To ensure consistency, the average PVI for the state was taken.
+Missing biographical and electoral data from the CQ Press Congress Collection were manually verified and filled using news reports.

-For
+**Feature Engineering:** To avoid multicollinearity in classification models and simplify input for LLM, following ratios were constructed:
+Party Loyalty Ratio: Calculated as the proportion of votes cast in alignment with the senator’s party:
+Party Loyalty = (Votes with Party) / (Total Votes Cast) Party Defection Ratio: Calculated as the proportion of votes cast against the senator’s party:
+Party Defection = (Votes Against Party) / (Total Votes Cast) Key Vote Ratios: The same loyalty and defection ratios were calculated specifically for key votes to capture differences in party alignment on high-profile legislation.

+**Preprocessing for Classification Models:**
+The target variable (bill outcome) was encoded as 1 for passed and 0 for rejected.
+All other vote types were excluded.
+Session extraction: The legislative session (1 or 2) was determined based on the year recorded in the vote date.
+Religion categorization: Individual religious affiliations were grouped into broader categories for analytical consistency.
+Label Encoding was applied to: Party affiliation, education level, state partisan direction and bill sponsor's party.
+One-Hot Encoding was applied to: Religion, race and topic of the bill.

 ### Variable Codebook
 #### senators_data